 Learning a foreign language?
 Dutch, French, Spanish, German and Italian are the quickest languages to learn – but also among the most expensive per hour.

 International education expert Kathleen Ralf shares 10 questions parents should ask to help them choose the best international school for their child.

 That quirky Belgian culture rubs off on you in the best ways – here are 15 signs that prove how Belgium changes you.

 Study abroad for free?
 It sounds too good to be true but this is now the reality in Germany and other European countries – even for foreigners.
 What's the catch?

 How Belgian are you?
-If you've mastered the 'bof' sound and built up your Belgian beer glass collection, you're on your way to becoming Belgian.
+If you've mastered the 'bof' sound and built up your Belgian beer glass collection, you're on your way to calling yourself a Belgian local.

 In place of insulting someone's mother, instead get grandma involved when getting angry in French.
 Tell them how you really feel in French!